 The log will show:

-[INFO_|05/16 11:42:05|Transport.loadDeviceByTransportID:1666] Located Device 'sysadmin/test' (using default Device transport)
+[INFO_|05/16 11:42:05|Transport.loadDeviceByTransportID:1666] Located Device 'sysadmin/test' (using default Device transport)and the called URL will be also there.

 Q: When testing gprmc application I get java.lang.NullPointerException org.opengts.war.gprmc.Data._doWork(Data.java:1017) org.opengts.war.gprmc.Data.doGet(Data.java:874) javax.servlet.http.HttpServlet.service(HttpServlet.java:620) javax.servlet.http.HttpServlet.service(HttpServlet.java:727) and the database does not get updated.